talwrii/discord-autoupdate/README.md

 I write about lots of things - including tools like this - on [X](https://x.com/readwithai).
 My [blog](https://readwithai.substack.com/) is more about reading and research and agency.

-I write about lots of things - including tools like this - on [X](https://x.com/readwithai).
-My [blog](https://readwithai.substack.com/) is more about reading and research and agency.